bcgov/cas-postgres/docs/patroni-migration.md

 > [!WARNING]
 > Your new database cluster shouldn't come configured with a database for the app.
 The migration process will take care of it and error out if a database exists, to avoid accidentally overwriting production data.

+> [!CAUTION]
+> When setting up the `cas-postgres-cluster` chart, make sure the `namespace` value is different from your existing patroni cluster.
+> Otherwise terraform will attempt to delete the existing backups and overwrite them with the new cluster ones!

 #### Example with a makefile:

 The original makefile was: